 If the binding identifier is used with a uniform or shader storage block instanced as an array, the first element of the array takes the specified block binding and each subsequent element takes the next consecutive uniform block binding point.
+For an array of arrays, each element (e.g., 6 elements for a[2] [3]) gets a binding point, and they are ordered per the array of array ordering described in section 4.1.9 "Arrays."

 If the binding point for any uniform or shader storage block instance is less than zero, or greater than or equal to the implementation-dependent maximum number of uniform buffer bindings, a compile-time error will occur.
-When the binding identifier is used with a uniform or shader storage block instanced as an array of size N, all elements of the array from binding through binding + N-1 must be within this range.
+When the binding identifier is used with a uniform or shader storage block instanced as an array of size N, all elements of the array from binding through binding + N - 1 must be within this range.
+It is a compile-time or link-time error to use the same binding number for more than one uniform block or for more than one buffer block.